-One can enjoy beautiful mountains views, verdant terraces and Himalayan streams and waterfalls as the trekking Jiri to Everest Classis 22 days crosses through villages and landscapes covered by rhododendron, magnolia, and giant forests.
+Jiri to Everest Classic Trekking offers you to enjoy beautiful mountains views, verdant terraces and Himalayan streams and waterfalls as the trekking Jiri to Everest crosses through villages and landscapes covered by rhododendron, magnolia, and giant forests.
 The mountains to be sighted during Jiri/Everest base camp/Kalapatthar trek are Gaurishanker, Number Himal, Kwangde, Twache, Nuptse, Lhotse, Amadablam, Thamserku and Everest.

-Those who wish to follow in the footsteps of Tenzing and Sir Edmund Hillary must start the long journey from Jiri a road head town and the start of the main Everest trail.
-The trek provides an unbeatable combination of natural beauty and cultural splendor on the way to Base Camp.
-It provides the opportunity to experience the immense contrasts in altitude, types of vegetation and mix of lifestyle on the way up.
+Those who wish to follow in the footsteps of Tenzing and Sir Edmund Hillary must start the long journey from Jiri to Everest Classic Trekking road head town and the start of the main Everest trail.
+The trek provides an unbeatable combination of natural beauty and cultural splendor with the opportunity to experience the immense contrasts in altitude, types of vegetation and mix of lifestyle.
 We journey along Himalayan streams and waterfalls as the trail crosses through villages and landscapes covered by rhododendron, magnolia, and giant forests.

-Upon your arrival in the Kathmandu you will be greeted by a representative from Lion Trekking for the transfer to your hotel.
-After check in and time to freshen up you meet your trekking guide as well as other group participants.
+Upon your arrival in the Kathmandu our representative from Lion Trekking will pick you up to your hotel.
+After check in you can meet your trekking guide as well as other group participants.
 The guide will go through the preparations for the trip.
 Overnight at Hotel

-After breakfast we spend a lovely day visiting many of the cultural world heritage sites in the Kathmandu Valley; we visit the pilgrimage site of Hindus at the holy temple Pashupatinath, we pay a visit to the worlds biggest Stupa at Bouddhanath Stupa and visit Swoyambhunath Stupa one of the oldest religious sites in the valley.
+After breakfast we spend a lovely day visiting many of the cultural and world heritage sites in the Kathmandu Valley.
+We visit the pilgrimage site of Hindus Pashupatinath, we pay a visit to the worlds biggest Stupa at Bouddhanath Stupa and visit Swoyambhunath Stupa one of the oldest religious sites in the valley.
 After lunch we visit the historical Kathmandu Durbar Square temple complex with unique architecture and home to the Kumari (living goddess).In the evening there is a pre-trip discussion and introduction with our fellow trekking staff before an evening meal at a local restaurant.

 This morning we leave Kathmandu by bus to Jiri for our long trek to Everest.
 We drive through beautiful Nepalese countryside on the way.
 Jiri is small town and also a hill station, there is time to explore the surrounding area and overnight at the hotel.